26 things to do in 2026 in Winston-Salem

 26. Share WStoday with a friend, a colleague, or a family member.

-If you’re brave, send up a picture of all these activities, and we’ll crown you Winstonian of the year.
+If you’re brave, send up a picture of all these activities, for a chance to be crowned Winstonian of the year.

 More from WStoday